People often ask me what they should do instead of numbing their uncomfortable emotions with busyness, or social media, or work.

 But if you are ready, go for it.
 This process is the foundation of Acceptance and Commitment Therapy, which is clinically proven to improve quality of life and mental health.
 I feel certain that no matter how busy and important you are, you can find two extra minutes to improve your life and your health!

-Once you are able to let yourself feel what you feel, give yourself a pat on the back for demonstrating what Peter Bregman calls “emotional courage” and for doing what Martha Beck calls “turning up the dial on your willingness to suffer.”
+Once you can let yourself feel what you feel, pat yourself on the back for demonstrating emotional courage and for doing what Martha Beck calls “turning up the dial on your willingness to suffer.”

 Beck explains, drawing on the work of the founder of Acceptance and Commitment Therapy (ACT), Steven Hayes, and his book Get Out of Your Mind & into Your Life: